 - 1. Each ground floor façade facing Central Avenue shall do all of the following: - a.
-Be built to function as or appear as storefronts. - b.
+Place the primary pedestrian entrance at sidewalk grade at or within 20 feet of the front or street-side lot line. - b.
 Contain a minimum of 60 percent of its surfaces in transparent windows and/or doors, as measured to include the first 12 feet of building height above the sidewalk, with the lower edge of window sills no higher than 30 inches above the finished floor. - 2.
 On façades facing Central Avenue between Girard Boulevard and Washington Street, openings shall occur every 25 feet,

 - and building façades shall change in height, setback, or material every 25 feet. - On façades facing Central Avenue between Washington Street and San Mateo Boulevard, openings shall occur every 40 feet, and building façades shall change in height, setback, or material every 40 feet. - 4.
-On streets that intersect Central Avenue, each ground floor street-facing façade within 150 feet of or to the first alley or street from Central Avenue, whichever occurs first, shall do all of the following: - a.
+On streets that intersect Central Avenue, each ground floor street-facing façade within 150 feet of Central Avenue or to the first alley or street beyond Central Avenue, whichever occurs first, shall do all of the following: - a.
 Have at least 1 entrance within 40 feet of Central Avenue. - b.
-Be built to function as or appear as storefronts or residential façade. - c.
 Contain a minimum of 60 percent of its surfaces in transparent windows and/or doors, as measured to include the first 12 feet of building height above the sidewalk, with the lower edge of window sills no higher than 30 inches above the finished floor. - 5.
-Each second floor and higher street-facing façade shall comply with the following: - Non-residential and mixed-use development: each façade shall contain a minimum of 40 percent of its surfaces in transparent windows and/or doors. - b.
-Residential development: each façade shall contain a minimum of 20 percent of its surface in transparent windows and/or doors. - c.
+Each second floor and higher street-facing façade shall comply with the following: - a.
+Non-residential and mixed-use development: each façade shall contain a minimum of 40 percent of its surfaces in transparent windows and/or doors. - Residential development: each façade shall contain a minimum of 20 percent of its surface in transparent windows and/or doors. - c.
 The lower edges of windows shall be located no more than 30 inches above the finished floor. - 6.
 Existing façades of buildings that are designated on State and National Historic Registers, as City landmarks, or as characteristic buildings in the map above, and that abut a public right-of-way, shall comply with all of the following: - Façade rehabilitation or remodeling shall maintain the historically characteristic window and door proportion and character of the building. - b.
 Any new building materials shall be consistent with historically employed materials on such façades. - Additions to characteristic buildings shall reflect the historic façade demarcations (i.e. walls, pilasters, or similar elements). - d.
-Additions above characteristic buildings shall be vertically aligned with the historic demising walls of the storefronts below.
+Additions above characteristic buildings shall be vertically aligned with the historic demising walls of the establishments below.
 (See figure below.)